There’s no fixed waiting period for getting car finance after bad credit – and that’s actually good news.

 Can I get car finance with a 400 credit score?

-It’s possible, though you’ll face limited lender options and higher interest rates.
+It’s possible, though you’ll face limited finance partner options and higher interest rates.
 You may need a larger deposit or a guarantor.

 What’s the lowest credit score for car finance?

 There’s no fixed minimum.
-Different lenders have different thresholds.
+Different finance partners have different thresholds.
 Some may approve even very poor scores if other factors are favorable.

 Is a bad credit score the same as no credit history?

 No, but both are challenging.
-No credit history means lenders can’t see your payment behavior, which can be just as risky as a poor payment record.
+No credit history means finance partners can’t see your payment behavior, which can be just as risky as a poor payment record.

 Will applying for car finance hurt my credit score?

 A soft search won’t.
-But a hard search (formal lender assessment) leaves a mark on your file.
+But a hard search (formal finance partner assessment) leaves a mark on your file.
 Using brokers who start with soft searches is the smart approach.

 Usually yes.
-Higher interest rates reflect the increased risk, but it’s often the only viable option if mainstream lenders decline you.
+Higher interest rates reflect the increased risk, but it’s often the only viable option if mainstream finance partners decline you.

 Getting Bad Credit Car Finance

 Having a poor credit score makes car finance harder, but not impossible.
-The key is being strategic: build trust with lenders through deposits and financial stability, and work with brokers who understand bad credit lending.
+The key is being strategic: build trust with finance partners through deposits and financial stability, and work with brokers who understand bad credit lending.

 To explore your options and see real offers for bad credit car finance, visit Motorly’s Bad Credit Car Finance guide.